Casselton 69 Good

 What's it like Living in Casselton?

 If you’re considering relocating to any new city, it could be a very daunting task.
 However, it could also be a good experience if you are willing to get to know the area before actually living in Casselton, North Dakota.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
-With useful information like amenities, cost of living, health & safety, education, housing and other key data points, finding the best places to live in Casselton and in the areas around Casselton is a much easier task.
+The best areas in Casselton and in surrounding cities are easier to find when you are able to make informed decisions.
+Using data from crime, cost of living, commute, health & safety, education, you will see a detailed breakdown of the most important information as well as comparisons to the North Dakota and national averages.

-Using data and statistics Casselton has received a livability score of 68/100.
+Using data and statistics Casselton has received a livability score of 69/100.
 This score is ranked in the 71st percentile when compared to all other cities.
-There are nine total categories that create the livability score.
-Casselton ranks well for crime (A+), cost of living (A+), employment (C+) and housing (A+) Casselton does not score well for the following: amenities (F).
-It might be a good idea to take a closer look at each category to find out why.
+If we explore each of the categories individually, we see that Casselton ranks well for crime (A+), cost of living (A+), employment (C+) and housing (A+).
+There are some categories that Casselton does not rank well for, including: amenities (F).
+It might be worth taking a closer look to determine why.

 Best Places to Live in and Around Casselton